spectman/harrisonparadise/content/resume/index.md

 harrisonparadise@gmail.com

-### Data enthusiast with a focus on operations, economics, and optimization.
+### Hi, I am a data enthusiast with a focus on operations, optimization, and data analysis.

 # Education

 **B.A. in Economics, California State University Long Beach** (2020-2021)

-- Coursework in economics, data analysis, and business.
+- Coursework in economics, mathematics, and business.

 **A.A. in Economics, West Valley College** (2017-2019)